chiaraherzog/chiaraherzog.github.io/_projects/1_project.md

     The TirolGESUND study aims to elucidate further whether regular exercise, intermittent fasting, and/or smoking cessation can help to reduce age- and disease-related markers.
 </div>

-Find out more about the TirolGESUND study on the <a href="http://www.eutops.info/for-participants/tirolgesund" target="_blank">EUTOPS website</a>.
+Analysis of the TirolGESUND study is ongoing and results are expected in 2023.